Tohl Narita: Career (1954–1987)

 After graduating from Musashino Art School, he made part of his income doing special effects production work on the 1954 film Godzilla.
 He then began working as a Tokusatsu artist for Toei starting in 1960.
 In 1965 he began working for Tsuburaya Visual Effects Productions (later renamed Tsuburaya Productions).
 In addition to working as a designer, Narita was also a sculptor, painter, and director of special effects.
 He is best noted for his work on the Ultra series, known in the vernacular as "Narita's Monsters".
 He went on to work in TV special effects for the shows, Assault!
 Human!!, Enban Sensō Bankid, and Mighty Jack.
-In 1968 he became a freelance artist and worked on films and movies including Children of Nagasaki, The Bullet Train, Mahjong horoki, and Senso to Ningen.
+In 1968 he became a freelance artist and worked on films and movies including Children of Nagasaki, The Bullet Train, Mahjong horoki, and Men and War.

 He continued to create and exhibit his oil painting and sculptures throughout his life, including a public artwork, Demon Monument, located in Fukuchi City, Kyoto.
 Narita's work was included in the Little Boy: The Arts of Japan's Exploding Subculture exhibition at the Japan Society in New York City.
 The exhibition featured his drawings "a favorite of otaku artists"; the series of drawings showed monsters transforming into buildings, stones and trees, and other inanimate objects.
 His work was the subject of a major retrospective exhibition at the Aomori Museum in 2015 that included 700 pieces of his work.
 The show traveled to the Fukuoka Art Museum.

 A monograph was produced on his work, entitled “Narita Toru Illustration Works 成田亨作品集” (400 pages).
 It is held in the Library of Congress.